nick-shaw/blackmagic-output/README.md

 ### Complete Example: Color Bars with Time-of-Day Timecode

-See `timecode_example.py` for a complete working example that outputs SMPTE color bars with frame-accurate time-of-day timecode and jam sync.
+See `timecode_example.py` for a complete working example that outputs color bars with frame-accurate time-of-day timecode and jam sync.

 ## Troubleshooting